Eigen-Inference Precoding for Coarsely Quantized Massive MU-MIMO System with Imperfect CSI: Introduction

 As novel alternatives, quantized nonlinear precoders can significantly outperform linear ones with additional computational complexity.
 A novel nonlinear precoder that can support the 1-bit MU-MIMO downlink system with high-order modulations is firstly proposed in \cite{Jacobsson2016Nonlinear}, which enables 1-bit MU-MIMO system to work well not only with the QPSK signaling but also with high-order modulations.
 Then, the semidefinite relaxation based precoder, which has sound theoretical guarantees and can achieve a performance close to the optimal nonlinear precoder, has been proposed in \cite{Jacobsson2016Quantized}.
 Nevertheless, its high computational complexity becomes an obstacle to hinder its application in massive MIMO systems.
 Several more efficient precoders have been developed recently, such as the squared-infinity norm Douglas-Rachford splitting based precoder \cite{Jacobsson2016Quantized}, the maximum safety margin precoder \cite{Jedda2016Minimum}, the C1PO and C2PO precoders \cite{Casta20171}, the finite-alphabet precoder \cite{Wang2018Finite} and the alternating direction method of multipliers based precoder \cite{Chu2018Efficient}.
+These quantized nonlinear precoders show that, compared to the ideal MU-MIMO (with high-resolution DACs, i.e., 14-bit), the price paid for the coarsely quantized MU-MIMO is an additional computational complexity.

 However, it is worthy of noting that though the use of low-resolution ADCs and DACs could greatly reduce the power consumption and maintain performance loss within acceptable margin, the quantized precoders are very sensitive to the channel estimation error \cite{Jacobsson2016Quantized}, \cite{Wang2018Finite}, \cite{Chu2018Efficient}.
-To the best of our knowledge, the precoding scheme for quantized massive MU-MIMO systems in the case of imperfect CSI has not been reported yet.
+To the best of our knowledge, the robust precoding scheme for quantized massive MU-MIMO systems in the case of imperfect CSI has not been reported yet.